 Turmeric

-Turmeric colors American mustard yellow.
+Turmeric colours are American mustard yellow.
 Curry powders are made from it, and its health benefits are being explored.
 Turmeric contains anti-inflammatory curcumin.
 Hence, metabolic syndrome and arthritis patients may benefit from it.
 It enhances some anti-cancer medications.

-Curcumin inhibits precursor fat cell differentiation, which may explain its relationship with lower fat cell formation in mice.
+Curcumin inhibits precursor fat cell differentiation, possibly explaining its relationship with lower fat cell formation in mice.

 Ginger Extract